Brexit trade deal gets EU green light

 Germany holds the rotating EU presidency and Chancellor Angela Merkel's spokeswoman Ulrike Demmer said the coalition government has no objection to the text.

+Separately, Britain's Prime Minister Boris Johnson spoke by telephone with the president of the European Council, Charles Michel.

+"I welcomed the importance of the UK-EU Agreement as a new starting point for our relationship, between sovereign equals," Johnson tweeted.

-The European Parliament will want to study the deal even after its provisional application and was expected to convene a session in the first half of next year to ratify it.
+The European Parliament will want to study the deal even after its provisional application and was expected to convene a session in the first quarter of next year to ratify it.

 But on Monday, MEPs were discussing the possibility of pushing that date back further to give themselves more time to study the text and to watch how relations develop.